jsprague2001/redflaredev/README.md

 roboto text

 Requirements:
-Data is easy to add in an external JSON file.
+* Data is easy to add.
+First version will read only JSON.
-Handle adding too much data gracefully.
+* Handle issues associated with adding too much data to a graph.

+Bar Chart Elements:
+* The div size
+** djdijnd
+* Y Scale location
+* X Scale location
+* Bar spacing
+*

 Math for chart sizing